vick25/lightweight-javascript-translator/README.md

 ## Implementation

-Make sure to implement JQuery first before the Lightweight JQuery Translator library.
+Make sure to implement the library on  the very bottom of the `</body>`

 ### Example